theirix/omnifiles/README.md

 ## Installation

-OmniFiles is a Rack application and can be used as a gem or as a server in local directory.
+OmniFiles is a Sinatra/Rack application and can be used as a gem or as a server in local directory.

 ### As a gem